Injection Fatigue: What Patients on Long-Term Biologics Experience

 Talk to your prescriber about alternatives.
 Some biologics are available in both auto-injector and pre-filled syringe formats.
 Some patients find one easier than the other.
 Newer formulations may have different injection volumes or frequencies.
 And for some conditions, there may be oral alternatives worth discussing.

-Acknowledge the burden.
-This sounds simple, but many patients push down their feelings about injection fatigue because they feel they should be grateful the medication exists.
+Name the burden.
+Many patients push down their feelings about injection fatigue because they think they should be grateful the medication exists.
 Both things can be true.
-You can be glad the medication works and still hate injecting yourself.
-Saying it out loud, to a partner, a friend, a therapist, or even just writing it in your tracking log, takes some of the weight off.
+You can be glad it works and still hate doing it.
+Telling someone, a partner, a friend, a therapist, or writing it down in your log, makes the next dose noticeably easier than pretending you are fine.

 Track your adherence honestly.
 Skipped doses are medical information, not moral failures.
 If you are missing injections, your doctor needs to know, because it affects whether the biologic stays effective and whether a different approach might work better for you.